 - Zero workflow disruption: works within Cursor's existing IDE without adopting new tools or methodology

-- Glob-based activation ensures rules only load when relevant, optimizing token efficiency
+- Glob-based activation ensures rules load only when relevant, which limits token usage

 - Community ecosystem: thousands of pre-built rule templates available via open-source repositories